protocol/nft-website/docs/tutorial/batch-minting.md

 ### Upload files iteratively

-The most straightforward way to upload files and metadata to nft.storage is by iterating over all of them and calling [`NFTStorage.store`]() one-by-one.
+The most straightforward way to upload files and metadata to NFT.storage is by iterating over all of them and calling [`NFTStorage.store`](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#store) one-by-one.
 Being simple as it is, that means you are responsible for properly handling errors that might occur for each successive request and synchronize it with the minting process.

 ```javascript